 IROP will not support schools established in facilities for institutional and protective education, or the facilities themselves and other facilities of segregation and discriminatory character.
 In the field of social inclusion, IROP will also not support any activities for which statutory entitlement exists.
-Support will be given only to such schools that are involved in desegregation, which will be apparent from the local and regional action plans for education that specify schools and measures aimed at desegregation.
+Support will be given only to such schools that are involved in desegregation, which will be apparent from the local action plans for education that specify schools and measures aimed at desegregation.

-To achieve the above objectives, construction modifications and investment will be carried out on buildings and classrooms of schools, school counselling centres and school counselling facilities (i.e. pedagogical and psychological counselling centres and special pedagogical centres), acquisition will be made of equipment, assistive devices and compensation equipment.
+To achieve the above objectives, construction modifications will be carried out on buildings and classrooms, school counselling centres and pedagogical and psychological counselling centres, acquisition will be made of equipment, assistive devices and compensation equipment.